simonStay/staytuneOld/README.md

 - TypeScript
 - And more!

-# Pre-requizations that need to be installed:
+# Pre-requisitions that need to be installed:
 1. ReactNative 0.60.5
 2. React 16.8.6
 3. Node 12.13.1